RuleWorld/bionetgen/bng2/README_FIRST.txt

 These DLLs are specific to the Cygwin version used and found in Cygwin\bin.
 Copy them to <bngpath>\bin to resolve these errors.
-As of 12/16/2014, the required DLLs for 64-bit Windows 7 and later are cygwin1.dll, cygstdc++-6.dll and cyggcc_s-seh-1.dll.
+As of 12/16/2014, the required DLLs for 64-bit Windows 7 and later are cygwin1.dll, cygstdc++-6.dll , cygz.dll, and cyggcc_s-seh-1.dll.

 Example models are provided in the Models2 folder.
 To run them, go to the Models2 directory, and type: